huggingface/diffusers/examples/advanced_diffusion_training/README_flux.md

 pipe.load_lora_weights(repo_id, weight_name="pytorch_lora_weights.safetensors")
 ```
 2. now we load the pivotal tuning embeddings
+💡note that if you didn't enable `--enable_t5_ti`, you only load the embeddings to the CLIP encoder

 ```python
 text_encoders = [pipe.text_encoder, pipe.text_encoder_2]